theseanco/currency-conversion-sample-app/notes-and-decisions.md

 - Create the two selects and one input
 - I modified the server-rendered root component as it doesn't make sense to split this component out
 - Using SWR to fetch initial data is a bit troublesome as there is a flash of Loading... at the start - I could fetch this server-side at the root of the page and pass this data down to eliminate this so that a user only sees componentry once it is ready, but in the interests of time I will press on.
-- I will use next.js form actions for retrieving the information about the currency conversion.
+- I will use next.js form actions and associated API routes for retrieving the information about the currency conversion.
 - useActionState will help in constructing the UI based on this, giving access to information about the query
 - Flow:
     - SWR retrieves information about currencies (maybe suboptimal, could be done clientside)